Drought Has New Yorkers Asking: Wheres The Snow? - UrduPoint

 'Drought' Has New Yorkers Asking: 'Where's The Snow?'

-The city is forecast Sunday to surpass a 50-year record for the latest first snowfall of the season.
+No snow Sunday meant the city broke a 50-year record for the latest first snowfall of the season.

 It is also close to recording its highest number of consecutive days without any measurable flakes.